flurrybun/colorful-icons/about.md

 Locked icons also show more detail.

-Mod idea heavily based on [Colored Icon Kit](https://github.com/sofabeddd/Colored-Icon-Kit) by sofabeddd.
+---

+You may recognize this mod as [Colored Icon Kit](https://github.com/sofabeddd/Colored-Icon-Kit) by sofabeddd, which hasn't been on the index since 2.206 released.